THYROID Panel (TSH + Free T3 + Free T4)

 The Comprehensive Thyroid Panel

-This test panel can explore all possibilities of thyroid disorders, including hypothyroidism/Hashimoto's disease.
-It comprises TSH, Free T3, Free T4, Reverse T3, Thyroglobulin Antibody, and Thyroid Peroxidase Antibody (Anti-Tpo).
+This test panel checks for various thyroid disorders.
+It can find problems like hypothyroidism and Hashimoto's disease.
+The panel measures several key levels.
+These include TSH, Free T3, Free T4, Reverse T3, Thyroglobulin Antibody, and Thyroid Peroxidase Antibody (Anti-Tpo).

 TSH: Thyroid Stimulating Hormone

-The TSH test, or thyroid-stimulating hormone test, is the best and most common test to check the possibility of thyroid disease in the context of nonexistent dysfunction of the pituitary gland.
-If this TSH test results in normal values of 0.450−4.500 μIU/mL (>10 yr old), it means that the TSH levels are in the normal range and that there is enough thyroid hormone production, not too much thyroid hormone.
+The TSH test, short for thyroid-stimulating hormone test, is a common way to check for thyroid disease.
+This test looks at how the pituitary gland is working.
+If the TSH test results are normal and fall between 0.450 and 4.500 μIU/mL for people over 10 years old, it means the TSH levels are normal.
+This also signals that there is enough thyroid hormone for newborn babies and not too much thyroid hormone.

-An increased level of TSH may suggest that the pituitary gland sends a message that the deficit thyroid does not produce enough hormones, which leads to hypothyroidism.
+An increased level of TSH can mean that the pituitary gland is telling the body that the thyroid is not producing enough hormones.
+This situation is called hypothyroidism.

 Free T3 ( Free Triiodothyronine Test)

-The test for this hormone is usually useful to determine whether a patient suffers from hyperthyroidism or not.
-Normal levels for T3 lie between 100 and 200 ng/Dl.
+The test for this hormone checks if a patient has hyperthyroidism.
+Normal T3 levels should be between 100 and 200 ng/Dl.

 Free T4 (Free Thyroxine Test)

-The thyroid gland secretes and produces T4, which is well known as thyroxine.
-The thyroxine binds with the proteins and arrives in your tissues throughout the bloodstream.
+The thyroid gland makes a hormone called T4, also known as thyroxine.
+This thyroxine attaches to proteins and moves to your tissues through the blood.

 thyroid test chart